Univalence and completeness of Segal objects: Comparison of univalence and completeness

 By definition we have $\Delta^n\setminus X\cong X_n$ for all $n\geq 0$.
 For the component $J^{(2)}\setminus X$ note that the pushout (\ref{diagdefJ2}) can be rewritten to compute

 It follows that $J^{(2)}\setminus X\hookrightarrow X_2$ is the equalizer of the parallel pair

-Since the composite boundary $J^{(2)}\setminus X\subseteq X^{(2)}\xrightarrow{d_1}X_1\xrightarrow{(d_1,d_0)}X_0\times X_0$ factors through the diagonal $\Delta\colon X_0\rightarrow X_0\times X_0$, the pullback $\Delta^{\ast}J^{(2)}\setminus X$ is isomorphic to $J^{(2)}\setminus X$ itself.
+Since the composite boundary $J^{(2)}\setminus X\subseteq X_2\xrightarrow{d_1}X_1\xrightarrow{(d_1,d_0)}X_0\times X_0$ factors through the diagonal $\Delta\colon X_0\rightarrow X_0\times X_0$, the pullback $\Delta^{\ast}J^{(2)}\setminus X$ is isomorphic to $J^{(2)}\setminus X$ itself.

 It follows that $J^{(2)}\setminus X$ is exactly the equalizer of the pair $(\Delta^{\ast}d_1, \Delta^{\ast}s)$ on the left hand side of Diagram~(\ref{diageqdj}).
-The data in $J^{(2)}\setminus X$ consists of two concatenable edges in $X$ together with a horizontal composition to the corresponding identity in $X$.
-Data in the object $\mathrm{Inv}X$ defined in Diagram~(\ref{diageqdj}) consists of two concatenable edges in $X$ together with a horizontal composition to an edge \emph{homotopic} to the corresponding identity in the space $X_1$.
+Data in $J^{(2)}\setminus X$ consists of two concatenable edges in $X_1$ together with a horizontal composition in $X_2$ of theirs which evaluates (by computing its 1-boundary) at the corresponding identity in $X$.
+Data in the object $\mathrm{Inv}X$ defined in Diagram~(\ref{diageqdj}) consists of two concatenable edges in $X$, together with a horizontal composition \emph{and a homotopy} between its evaluation at the 1-boundary and the corresponding identity in the space $X_1$.
 In the following, we will see that this discrepancy is remedied by Reedy fibrant replacement, so that the strict weighted limit $K\setminus \mathbb{R}X$ of $K$-shaped diagrams in the Reedy fibrant replacement of a Segal object $X$ represents the type $\mathrm{Equiv}(X)$ of internal equivalences in $X$.

 \begin{remark} Let us assume for the moment being that the model category $\mathbb{M}$ is simplicially enriched.
-Recall that the category $s\mathbf{S}$ of simplicial spaces is simplicially enriched as well via pushforward of its cartesian closure along the evaluation at $[0]\in\Delta$.
-Then one computes that the restriction of the simplicially enriched weighted limit functor $\{\cdot,X\}_{\mathbf{S}}\colon (s\mathbf{S})^{op}\rightarrow\mathbb{M}$ along the horizontal inclusion $\blank\bBox\Delta^0\colon\mathbf{S}\rightarrow s\mathbf{S}$ is isomorphic to the ordinary Set-enriched weighted limit $\blank\setminus X\colon\mathbf{S}^{op}\rightarrow\mathbb{M}$.
+Recall that the category $s\mathbf{S}$ of simplicial spaces is simplicially enriched as well via pushforward of its cartesian closure along the evaluation at $[0]\in\Delta^{op}$.
+Then one computes that the restriction of the simplicially enriched weighted limit functor $\{\blank,X\}_{\mathbf{S}}\colon (s\mathbf{S})^{op}\rightarrow\mathbb{M}$ along the horizontal inclusion $\blank\bBox\Delta^0\colon\mathbf{S}\rightarrow s\mathbf{S}$ is isomorphic to the ordinary Set-enriched weighted limit $\blank\setminus X\colon\mathbf{S}^{op}\rightarrow\mathbb{M}$.
 In analogy to \cite[Theorem 4.4]{gambinosmplwghts}, using \cite[Example A.2.9.28]{luriehtt} or directly \cite[Proposition 7.33]{jtqcatvsss}, one can show that for every simplicial set $A$ this restricted simplicially enriched weighted limit functor

 is a right Quillen functor when $s\mathbb{M}$ is equipped with the Reedy model structure.
 In other words, for every simplicial set $A$ the $A$-weighted limit functor $A\setminus\blank\colon s\mathbb{M}\rightarrow\mathbb{M}$ is a right Quillen functor.
 It follows that the $A$-weighted homotopy limit of $X$ can be computed as the $A$-weighted limit of the Reedy fibrant replacement $\mathbb{R}X$ of $X$.